Onslaught (Marvel Comics): Onslaught Unleashed

 Some time later, Rikki Barnes, now known as Nomad, begins having nightmares set in the jungles of South America.
 When her teammate Toro is kidnapped, Rikki begins to suspect that her nightmares are something more sinister than she first thought.
 Later, while investigating Roxxon, the Secret Avengers come across the plans Project Power, a deadly power source developed in Colombia.
 As the Secret Avengers investigate the facility, Beast and Ant-Man find the source of the energy to be from the Negative Zone.
 As Rikki races inside the facility to locate Toro, she stumbles into the control room instead.

 Onslaught possesses Rikki and reveals that she is a construct created to act as his host, with the real Rikki having died in the Negative Zone.
 Rikki has Gravity kill her so that Onslaught cannot return.

 Red Onslaught

-A clone of Red Skull later exhumes Charles Xavier's corpse and grafts part of his brain onto his own.
+A clone of Red Skull exhumes Charles Xavier's corpse and grafts part of his brain onto his own.
 He gains Xavier's psychic abilities and becomes known as Red Onslaught.
-Red Onslaught is defeated by Scarlet Witch and Doctor Doom, who attempt to use their magic to invert his morals, but their efforts backfire, causing everyone present to morally invert from their usual behavior.
+Red Onslaught is defeated by Scarlet Witch and Doctor Doom, who attempt to use their magic to invert his morals.
+Their efforts backfire, causing everyone present to morally invert from their usual behavior.
 With the Skull reverted to a human body, he is hidden from the Avengers by Edwin Jarvis until Steve Rogers can retrieve him.
 Working with the inverted villains — now referring to themselves as the 'Astonishing Avengers' — and with Brother Voodoo possessing Scarlet Witch, the White Skull is able to undo the inversion.